SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 I ask my next question, "What should somepony do when she has a crush on a friend?"

 Twilight looks at the floor, her tone saddening.
 "The best answer is to talk to her.
 Ask if she feels the same way and don't hide your feelings.
-But, that's easier said than done.
-Sometimes the answer is that obvious and not buried in a book somewhere."
+That's easier said than done.
+Sometimes the answer *is* that obvious and not buried in a book somewhere."

 I forget all about the questions and ask what's on my mind.
 "How do I get over the fear and doubt inside to ask you out?"

 Tears start to form in Twilight's eyes.
-"You're suppose to just get over them, I guess.
+"You're supposed to just get over them, I guess.
 Some ponies talk themselves up before they do it.
 Other ponies might be too shy and ask in a letter.
 I don't know what to do…"

 I hug Twilight and ask another question.
 "Why did you start researching romance?"